Mandar Shashti Vrata 2026: Sacred Sun-God Fast, Date, Ritual Guide, and Spiritual Benefits

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-In 2026, Mandar Shashti Vrata falls on January 24.
-The observance aligns with Shukla Paksha Sashti in Magh Month per the Hindu calendar.
+In 2026, Mandar Shashti Vrata falls on January 24 according to the Hindu calendar.
+The article notes that the observance corresponds to Shukla Paksha Sashti in Magh Month.

-What practices are involved in Mandar Shashti Vrata?
+What rituals are commonly performed for Mandar Shashti Vrata?

-Observance begins before sunrise with a purificatory bath and a vow to fast (upavasa) or a sattvic partial fast.
-At sunrise, arghya to Surya is offered while reciting Surya mantras or the Aditya Hridayam; acts of charity, seva, and contemplation are encouraged, with timing that may vary by family and region.
+The observance typically begins before sunrise with a purificatory bath and a commitment to fasting or a sattvic partial fast.
+At sunrise, devotees offer arghya to Surya and may recite Surya mantras or the Aditya Hridayam, followed by charity, service, contemplation, and simple sunset prayers.

-What are the spiritual benefits of the vrata?
+What spiritual benefits are associated with this vrata?

-The vrata resonates with the shared dharmic spirit across Hinduism, Buddhism, Jainism, and Sikhism.
-Reverence for Surya as a symbol of illumination reflects this unity.
+The post says the vrata resonates with the shared dharmic spirit found across Hinduism, Buddhism, Jainism, and Sikhism.
+Reverence for the sun is presented as a symbol of illumination, rhythm, life-affirming energy, nature harmony, and spiritual plurality.